Afterspace/php-layout/README.md

 This is not a redirect and/or Router type of thing, its just an approach to handle loading of pages with certain predefined layouts.

+## Feedback

+Feel free to open up an issue to discuss any feedback you might have regarding my approach.
+You can also connect with me on [LinkedIn](https://www.linkedin.com/in/gazmendrxdev/) and/or e-mail me at dexterr.gr@gmail.com :)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)